Company logo

 Eligibility and Consent

 Access to reproductive medicine UAE services is restricted to legally married heterosexual couples.
-This structural requirement is a cornerstone of the legal architecture, designed to uphold traditional family structures.
+This structural requirement is a cornerstone of the legal framework, designed to uphold traditional family structures.
 Both partners must provide written consent for any ART procedure, and this consent must be documented and maintained by the fertility center.
 The law does not recognize or accommodate requests from unmarried couples or individuals, creating a significant asymmetrical barrier for those outside the traditional marital structure.
 The consent process is not a mere formality; it is a critical legal step that must be handled with the utmost care and precision.
 The consent forms must be comprehensive, outlining the specific procedures to be performed, the potential risks and side effects, and the legal implications of the treatment.
 The process must be transparent, and patients must be given ample opportunity to ask questions and seek clarification before signing any documents.

 Prohibition of Third-Party Gametes and Surrogacy